Bike-JS/postcss-bike/README.md

 # postcss-bike
-PostCSS plugin for transform custom At-rules to BEM
+PostCSS plugin for transformation of custom At-rules to BEM-rules